 HHS agencies and divisions must protect client confidential information and respond appropriately to suspected or actual breaches.
 To safeguard private information and prevent breaches, HHS agencies and divisions must follow:

-- Federal and state privacy laws, such as HIPAA, the Texas Medical Records Privacy Act, and the Texas Identify Theft Enforcement and Protection Act
+- Federal and state privacy laws, such as HIPAA, the Texas Medical Records Privacy Act, and the Texas Identity Theft Enforcement and Protection Act.

 - HHS policies, including those established by the HHS Privacy Division and HHS Information Security.

 The HIPAA privacy rule establishes national standards protecting medical records and other personal health information.
 The HIPAA privacy rule applies to:

 - Health plans